2023 Best Economics Bachelor's Degree Schools in Wisconsin

 Top 10 Best Economics Bachelor's Degree Schools

-Our analysis found University of Wisconsin - River Falls to be the best school for economics students who want to pursue a bachelor’s degree in Wisconsin.
-UW - River Falls is a medium-sized public school located in the distant town of River Falls.
+Our 2023 rankings named University of Wisconsin - River Falls the best school in Wisconsin for economics students working on their bachelor’s degree.
+UW - River Falls is a moderately-sized public school located in the town of River Falls.

 The average amount in student loans that economics majors at UW - Madison take out while working on their Bachelor's Degree is $19,744.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $202.